Jennifer Roberts and Marccus Hendricks Selected as Harvard JPB Environmental Health Fellows

 Through a competitive selection process, 15 new fellowships (11 to junior faculty and four to federal agency research scientists) were awarded on October 1, 2018.
-Over a three-year period, fellows will receive up to $240,000, mentoring, and training in methods, skills, new technologies, leadership and communications.
+Over three years, fellows will receive up to $240,000, mentoring, and training in methods, skills, new technologies, leadership and communications.

 “I feel honored to have been selected as one of the new JPB Environmental Health Fellows,” Dr. Roberts said.
 “I was attracted to the fact that you receive mentoring, but also have the opportunity to collaborate with other fellows who have complementary work and research areas.”

 Through her Public Health Outcomes and Effects of the Built Environment (PHOEBE) Laboratory, Dr. Roberts is exploring the environmental factors that encourage or discourage all domains of physical activity (e.g., recreational, transportation, household, occupational) and how these factors may be associated with physical (e.g., obesity, diabetes) and mental (e.g., depression) public health outcomes among adults, adolescents and children.